Renmiri/codesamples/README.md

 codesamples
 ===========

-Samples of code by Juliana Dutra
+Samples of python and Javascript code by Juliana Dutra